 To help contributors to our

-infrastructure repository find the right workflow run, we have a GitHub Actions workflow that posts a comment on a just merged Pull Request with a link to the GitHub Actions UI filtered for the
+infrastructure repository find the right workflow run, we have a GitHub Actions workflow that posts a comment on a just merged Pull Request with a link to the GitHub Actions run of the

 deploy-hubs.yaml workflow (described in Automatic hub deployment) that the merge triggered.